juxor/afaq/markdown/10years.md

 (before and after I joined its editorial committee).
 My works have also been published in **Scottish Anarchist**, **Anarcho-Syndicalist Review** and **Free Voices** and some have been translated into other languages.
-I am also an invited columnist for the [www.infoshop.org](http://www.infoshop.org) and [www.anarkismo.net](http://www.anarkismo.net) webpages (neither of which I am otherwise involved with).
+I am also an otherwise involved with).
 In addition, I have been invited to speak at anarchist conferences in Scotland and Ireland, as well as by Marxist parties to debate the merits of anarchism.
 Due to family commitments, my specifically